By Charlotte Lowrie

 When evaluating the creativity of a photo, ask yourself:

-- Does the photo reveal more about the subject, or show it in unexpected ways?
+- Does the photo disclose more about the subject, or show it in unexpected ways?

 - Does the photo relate visual elements in unusual and intriguing ways?